winhowes/AuthTranslator/README.md

 Set the required variables for your environment and run `terraform apply` inside the desired folder to create the service.
 All modules accept an optional `redis_address` variable to pass the `-redis-addr` flag to the container if you have a Redis instance.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Formatting, vetting and tests are required as described there.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.